-Brett's expert tip: Weekends offer two shows a night - an early show for happy hour and late one for the night owls.
+Brett's expert tip: Weekends offer two shows a night, an early show for happy hour and a late one for the night owls.

 Recommended for Live Music because: Swanson's is a great new addition to the Downtown music scene with great shows in a cool atmosphere.